AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

     The centerline energy dissipation rate downstream from a round jet.
 The distance downstream is measured in units of jet diameters.
 The energy dissipation rate between the jet and 7 jet diameters is developing as the shear between the stationary fluid and the jet propagates toward the center of the jet and turbulence is generated.

-By substituting the continuity equation into Equation :eq:`jet_G_max` we can find the minimum jet diameter given a maximum allowed velocity gradient.
+By substituting the continuity equation into Equation :eq:`roundjet_G_max` we can find the minimum jet diameter given a maximum allowed velocity gradient.

 .. math::
   :label: jet_G_max_of_D_jet_min